MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/ccmdui-class.md

 ### <a name="parameters"></a>Parametreler

-*İyi*<br/>
+*Um*<br/>
-Öğeyi devre dışı bırakmak için FALSE etkinleştirmek için TRUE.
+Öğeyi etkinleştirmek için TRUE, devre dışı bırakmak için FALSE.

 ### <a name="example"></a>Örnek